 Follow the same steps above to connect speakers 3 and 4 to the second channel of the amplifier.
 Now you have 2 channels left.

-Speaker 5 and 6 Go To Channel 3 and 4
+Speakers 5 and 6 Go To Channels 3 and 4

 Each of the two speakers, 5 and 6, will now go to channels 3 and 4 of the amplifier.